voxsim/knowledge/public-speaking/README.md

 * [Speaker style bingo: 10 presentation anti-patterns](https://www.troyhunt.com/speaker-style-bingo-10-presentation/) by Troy Hunt
 * [SpeakerLine](http://speakerline.io/speakers), built by Nadia Odunayo to showcase speakers' proposals and timelines to demystify the CFP process and help new speakers get started.
 * [Speaking and Nerves](https://cate.blog/2017/06/15/speaking-and-nerves/) by Cate Huston
-* [Speaking.io](http://speaking.io) - Tips for preparing your talk and get ready to deliver it
 * [Speech Anxiety for Game Developers](http://www.gamesindustry.biz/articles/2017-04-11-speech-anxiety-for-game-developers) by Brie Code
 * [Strategies For Attracting More of the “Underrepresented” Onto the Conference Stage](https://medium.com/@KimCrayton1/strategies-for-attracting-more-of-the-underrepresented-onto-the-conference-stage-f6d34464f635) by Kim Crayton
 * [TED Talks: The Official TED Guide to Public Speaking](http://www.amazon.com/d/0544634497/) - by **Chris Anderson** (Houghton Mifflin Harcourt).
 Start to finish guide to giving powerful talks.